 Except as otherwise provided in the foregoing Intermediate Disciplinary Review section, the student shall be afforded an opportunity for a preliminary hearing prior to imposition of the temporary suspension.

 Before a temporary suspension may be imposed, the Vice President for Student Affairs shall make an initial evaluation of the reliability of the information received, and make further investigation as circumstances permit.
 If the Vice President for Student Affairs concludes that the conduct alleged warrants temporary suspension of the student, he shall notify the student of his intention to temporarily suspend him, and at the earliest reasonable opportunity provide the student with an opportunity to be heard.

 If all reasonable efforts to notify the student are unsuccessful, the Vice President for Student Affairs may impose the temporary suspension without a preliminary hearing, provided, however, that the student, once notified, is afforded a preliminary hearing at the earliest reasonable opportunity.

 At the hearing, the student shall be given a statement of charges and a summary of the reasons for concluding that the alleged conduct warrants temporary suspension.
 The issues addressed shall be limited to consideration of the reliability of the evidence against the student and whether the alleged conduct warrants temporary suspension.
 The decision of the Vice President for Student Affairs may be rendered orally but shall be confirmed in writing.
 The decision must be supported by credible evidence which is sufficient to indicate that there is probable cause to believe that the student engaged in the alleged conduct and that such conduct warrants temporary suspension.

 Involuntary Medical Withdrawal Policy

 A student may be administratively withdrawnfrom the university, from university housing, and/or from one or more classes when, in the judgment of the Vice President for Student Affairs and a professional member of the university's Health Services or Counseling Services staff, it is determined that the student's physical, mental, emotional or psychological health:

-- (a) poses a significant danger or threat of physical harm to the student or to the person or property of others; or
+- (a) poses a significant danger or threat of physical harm to the person or property of others; or